usnistgov/UUID/ap242_schema/Readme.md

-## Description of data
-This directory is for the mim_lf_schema used in the test cases discussed in the Machines Journal article.
+This directory contains the schema used in the test cases discussed in the Machines Journal article